cpina/push-to-another-repository-docs/docs/_sources/configuration.rst.txt

 ``user-email`` [optional]
 -------------------------

-The email that will be used for the commit to the ``destination-repository-name``.
-Used for the "Author" of the generated commit.
+The email address that will be used for the commit to the ``destination-repository-name``, normally that of the "Author" of the generated commit.

-If it is not specified the commit will not have the author's email in the commit.
+If it is not specified, the commit will not have the author's email in the commit.

 ------------------------
 ``user-name`` [optional]